mwaskom/lyman/doc/glossary.rst

 Analysis parameterization
 -------------------------

-The first hierarchy of concepts pertains to the granularity of analysis
+The second hierarchy of concepts pertains to the granularity of analysis
 parameterization:

 .. glossary::